Power Platform Centre of Excellence (CoE): An Introduction

 Centre of Excellence best practices

-Power Platform Nurture team: helps organization members adopt and use the Power Platform to build solutions.
+- Power Platform Nurture team: helps organization members adopt and use the Power Platform to build solutions.
 The goal here is to get your organization members off to a great start.
-This can be done through creating Yammer communities, providing mentorship to solution builders, and hosting app-in-a-day events.
+This can be done through creating Yammer communities (rebranding to Viva Engage), providing mentorship to solution builders, and hosting app-in-a-day events.
 If you’re looking for inspiration, we host XIAD events regularly.
 Sign up today to get in on the action.

 We’re in this together